-The How to Tie a Knot post will cover what you need for 2 most popular knots:
+How to Tie a Knot post will cover what you need to know for 2 of the most popular knots:

 Everyone can picture this knot.
 The figure-eight knot can be used in a couple of ways while camping.